pmean/build-website/text/99/logistic.md

 **Step 1.
 Fit a crude model.**

-There are two types of models, crude models and adjusted models. **A crude model looks at how a single factor affects your outcome measure and ignores potential covariates**.
+There are two types of models
+- crude models and adjusted models. **A crude model looks at how a single factor affects your outcome measure and ignores potential covariates**.
 An adjusted model incorporates these potential covariates.
 Start with a crude model.
 It's simpler and it